CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 1/README.md

 *	Identify the issues from an ethical perspective with attempting to solve the Trolley Problem as well as whether they should be solving this problem
 *	Identify whether full autonomous driving with absolutely no override would violate the Montreal Declaration’s Principle of Responsibility
 * Have students actually test their own ethical beliefs using the Moral Machine from MIT Labs

-## Key Philosophical Questions
-* Can self-driving cars be programmed to deal with the trolley problem and, to the degree that they can be, should they be?
-* Who, if anyone, should be held accountable for deaths due to self-driving cars that encounter a Trolley Problem?
-* To what extent should we prioritize getting people into self-driving cars as opposed to how to deal with the Trolley Problem?
-* Is there a fundamental issue with the Montreal Declaration’s Principle of Responsibility with respect to self-driving cars and the Trolley Problem?

 ## Tags
 * Principle of Responsibility from the Montreal Declaration
 * Consequentialist Ethics (both short- and long-term)*